hjgraca/hjgraca.github.io-old/_posts/2014-10-30-yosemite-homebrew-ruby-badinterpreter.markdown

 date:       2014-10-30 21:58:00
 author:     "Henrique Graca"
 header-img: "img/The_Matrix_Background.jpg"
+description: "Ruby bad interpreter: No such file or directory"
 ---

 <p>After upgrading to OSX Yosemite homebrew was giving me the following error:</p>